huw-morris-lab/calling-mutations/README.md

 # calling-mutations
-Steps to call known pathogenic variants/mutations
+Steps to call known pathogenic variants/mutations or other variants of interest.

 Date: April 2020